One of the fascinating parts about the stock market is that practically everyone with an opinion about it is, more or less, right.

 Once you get past that, we find a few items that confirm what we've known from other data sources.
 Primary residence and residential property make up a significant portion of one's net worth.
 From our look at average net worth, we know that most Americans have the majority of the net worth locked away in their home.

-We also see a slip in the nonfinancial asset category where only 63.7% of Americans own a primary residence.
-That's down from 65.2% in 2013.
-Fewer people own homes.
-This is a trend that is likely to continue as older Americans downsize and younger Americans delay or avoid homeownership.
+We also see a slip in the nonfinancial asset category where only 64.9% of Americans own a primary residence.
+That's down up from 63.7% in 2016 but down from 65.2% in 2013.
+Fewer people own homes compared to six years ago but the trend is improving.

 Another gem?
-85.2% own a vehicle, which is the most commonly held nonfinancial asset.
+85.4% own a vehicle, which is the most commonly held non-financial asset.

-13% of Americans own business equity, which is any privately held business, a rise from 11.7%.
+13.4% of Americans own business equity, which is any privately held business, a slight rise from 13% in 2015.
 More Americans with businesses as starting a business have become increasingly easier and entrepreneurship gains in popularity.

 We see this in our low rates of stock ownership, decreasing rates of homeownership, and other social measures like when people choose to get married, start a family, etc. These traditional milestones are being delayed for a variety of reasons but when it comes to the financial ones, it's hard to invest when you are carrying around an education debt.
 That's likely why we see high rates of retirement assets but relatively lower rates for non-retirement investments.